Piker98988/bloom-tui/README.md

 ## 📄 License

-This project is licensed under the GNU General Public License v3.0 — see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **Apache License 2.0**.
+You are free to use, modify, and distribute this code, provided that you include the original license and a notice attributing the work to me.
+You must also indicate any significant changes made to the code.
+For the full license text, see the [LICENSE](LICENSE) file.

 Copyright (C) 2024 Piker

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.